 How to get there

 *Train – A train connection between the Netherlands and Belgium is quite good.
-However, to get to Bruges you’ll need to first catch a train to Bruxelles.
+However, to get to Bruges, you’ll need first to catch a train to Bruxelles.
 And then when in Bruxelles you can change it and go on a train to Bruges.

 *Rent a car – The other option would be to rent a car and drive from Amsterdam to Bruges.
-Distance is not too far and the journey should last around three and a half hours.
+Distance is not too far, and the journey should last around three and a half hours.

 Although I am all for using public transport and act like a local while travelling, going to Bruges from Amsterdam is really an exception.
-In this case, it’s just so much easier to travel with an organised bus tour.
+In this case, it’s just so much easier to travel on an organised bus tour.
 Buses are departing from the city centre, very close to the central train station.
-Once in a bus, you can enjoy in the next three and a half hours without worrying about your tickets, route or changing the trains.
+Once on a bus, you can enjoy in the next three and a half hours without worrying about your tickets, route or changing the trains.

 Walking tour in Bruges

 Once in the city, you can spend your day in a Bruges however you like.
 You’ll have around four and a half hours to wander around.
 That’s more than enough for this small town.
 You can read more about the things you shouldn’t miss in Bruges in one of my previous articles.
 One of my favourite things to do in Bruges is exploring its chocolate stores.
 The last time I was there, I went to the Groeningemuseum.
-They have some very famous Jan van Eyck’s paintings on display, so if you’re interested in medieval art it’s definitely a place to visit.
+They have some very famous Jan van Eyck’s paintings on display, so if you’re interested in medieval art, it’s definitely a place to visit.